ferwanguer/PyQEA/README.md

 It is intended for the solution of global optimization problems where conventional genetic algorithms or PSO yield sub-optimal results.
 The current implementation of the algorithm allows for a fast deployment of any optimization problem, regardless of the non-linearity of its constraints or the complexity of the cost function.

+### Other implementations
+* Currently being developed in [Go](https://go.dev/) programming language by [p-saucedo](https://github.com/p-saucedo) [here](https://github.com/p-saucedo/GoQEA)

 The library has the following features:

 ## Features
 * High level module for Quantum Inspired optimization